yogirajzala12/Simple-Chatbot/README.md

 # Simple-Chatbot
 This is simple chatbot
-I have collected quoted from good reads.
+I have collected quoted from [good-reads](https://www.goodreads.com/)